AVIATION

 Let’s just say that the Oriental Express concept was a tad optimistic, but this was a very interesting discussion, especially since it comes on the 20th anniversary last month of the Mach 9.6 flight of NASA’s X-43.
 For the full Check 6 podcast, see: https://aviationweek.com/podcasts/check-6/check-6-revisits-hypersonic-hopes-legacy-x-30-orient-express.

 What’s It Like to Fly to Telluride?
 Telluride, Colorado, located in the San Juan Mountains of southwestern Colorado, is a spectacular setting, home to celebrities famous, skiers, and festival goers.
 There are more private jets flying into its small airport, at over 9000’, than just about anywhere.
 AVWeb just posted a video of what landing there is like, in a propeller-driven plane.
-Imagine what it would look like flying a jet!
-Check it out at: https://www.avweb.com/multimedia/featured-video-flying-into-telluride-a-stunning-high-stakes-approach.
+See: https://www.avweb.com/multimedia/featured-video-flying-into-telluride-a-stunning-high-stakes-approach.

 And if you think that’s wild, try jeeping into Telluride over the (in)famous Black Bear Pass (if you are not too late; it recently was closed due to damage by a rockfall).
 For example, see: https://www.cntraveler.com/video/watch/the-road-less-traveled-traversing-black-bear-pass.